Internet Marketing Guide

 It takes effort to encourage people to visit your site so once you have them ensure you provide them what they're expecting.
 You should research your customers to understand their needs from your site.

-Basic Website Conversion Strategies
+2) Set-up Your Website Conversion Strategies

 Most e-commerce stores still only convert around 1% of visitors into a sale.
 The big guys rely on repeat custom as well as email marketing and conversion on repeat customers is much higher.